MiguelMaytaLavalle/WeatherAppMVC/README.md

 * enter name of location instead of coordinates
 * able to store favorite locations
 * being able to adjust preferences regarding the UI, e.g. the time interval between updates.

+In due time I will probably return back and finish it up